 But even if I do, I’d have to buy a few more anyway.

 I looked up how much it would cost if I did buy some.
-This set of eight is $35.
+This set of four is $15.
 That seems like a lot more than I’d actually have to spend, but I’ll still use that number.